DanielSchuette/DanielSchuette.github.io/_posts/2019-08-25-awk_basics.md

 [^3]: That's why this post deals with `AWK` only and *doesn't* explain concepts like loops or how to run programs on a UNIX system.
 [^4]: Without any of the three, the resulting program obviously does not do anything at all.
 [^5]: Other useful flags are `-v name=value` which assigns a value to a variable before script execution, `--dump-variables` and `--lint`.
+[^6]: Array indices like `arr[1] = 42` can be used, but they don't need to be a continuous set of numbers.
+String and number indices can be mixed, because everything is an associative array in `AWK`.